cs-fullstack-master/coding-concepts-assessment-3/README.md

 `AddAccountForm`
 - Contains the form for creating a new bank account
-  - `accountNumber` An input field for entering the name of the guest
+  - `accountNumber` An input field for entering the account number for the new account
+  - `accountType` An input field for specifying checking or savings
-  - `accountName` An input field for entering the phone number of the guest
+  - `accountName` An input field for entering the account
+  - `accountBalance` An input field for specifying starting balance
   - A button for submisson of the data from the form
   - When the form is submitted, use the callback method reference from the parent component to update the parent component's state